jschicht/Indx2Csv/readme.txt

 Changelog

+v1.0.0.5
+Added field for EaSize in output.
+Added validation test for IndexFlags.

 v1.0.0.4
 Changed name of field in csv and db from TextInformation to CorruptEntries.
 Improved detection of corrupt entries.
 Changed logic in ScanMode handling, from being a tickbox on/off to a dropdown with levels from 0 to 15.